jroggeman/musical-pancake/README.md

     pip freeze > requirements.txt

 Or just run `make freeze`.
+Finally, before you start work, download the datasets, rename the reviews file to `reviews.json`, and put it into `data/`.

 When you're finished working, make sure to `deactivate`.

 ## Tests
 Currently have tests in their own package, which makes it pretty straightforward